 Polar Science Museum

 Polar Science Museum has no admission fee and is open to the public.
 It displays observation equipment used in actual polar regions and valuable academic materials and samples such as rocks, meteorites, or animal specimens.
 Visitors can see the latest research findings in polar science and information on NIPR's activities.

+See here for details

 Library

-The library collects, organizes and provides access to materials in various fields with a focus on the polar regions.
-It is available free of charge for anyone to use.
-The library also issues academic publications as a part of efforts to share research findings and publishes an academic information repository for NIPR.
+The library collects, organizes and provides materials in various fields with a focus on the polar regions.
+They are available to everyone.
+To disseminate research outputs, the library also issues academic publications and makes them available in NIPR repository.

 See here for details